Johannesburg Philharmonic Orchestra: Past achievements and activities

-In 2010, the JPO celebrated its 10th birthday.
-Reaching this significant milestone was made possible by a small band of dedicated men and women who are passionate about seeing classical music not only survive, but thrive, in Gauteng.

 History

 The Johannesburg Philharmonic Orchestra (JPO) was formed in 2000 by members of the disbanded National Symphony Orchestra.
 From 2000 until 2012 it presented four seasons of concerts per year.
 On September 1, 2006, Shadrack Bokaba was appointed as Managing Director of the JPO.
 The following year, its business model was changed fundamentally – with the orchestra moving from operating on an ad-hoc basis to becoming Gauteng's only permanent orchestra.

 The company depended on funding by the public sector for sixty two (62) percent of its annual income, including from the Department of Arts and Culture and from the Lotteries.
 Other funding partners were from the private sector, including Anglo-American, JD Group and others.
 One of the successes during this time was the establishment of the JPO Academy, which focused on the training of talented black African musicians.
 A four-year intensive orchestral programme was offered in partnership with the WITS School of music with the instrumental training provided by JPO musicians.
 At the end of 2012 the JPO reached another financial crisis which almost ended in liquidation.
 Mainly, this was due to the declining income from the public sector.
 The JPO was placed in business rescue on 23 October 2012.
 A business rescue plan was presented and approved by creditors on 19 March of the following year.
 In 2013 still, the orchestra underwent a number of organizational changes and managed to present two seasons.
 Since then, the orchestra has put measures in place to secure its survival going forward.
 Commercial recordings include the first recording of the Violin Concerto by Samuel Coleridge-Taylor.